Freedom in the World

 Political Rights (1 = best, 7 = worst)

 The Republic of Congo is not an electoral democracy.
-Recent elections have been marred by irregularities, opposition boycotts and disqualifications, and the absence of an independent electoral commission.
-The constitution of 2002 limits the president to two seven-year terms, although current president Denis Sassou-Nguesso has been in office since he seized power in 1997; he previously ruled from 1979 to 1992.
-The Senate, the upper house of Parliament, consists of 72 members, with councilors from each department electing six senators for six-year terms; half of the total ordinarily come up for election every three years, although 42 seats were at stake in 2008.
+Irregularities, opposition boycotts and disqualifications, and the absence of an independent electoral commission marred recent elections.
+The 2002 constitution limits the president to two seven-year terms.
+However, current president Denis Sassou-Nguesso, who ruled from 1979 to 1992, has held office continuously since seizing power in 1997.
+The Senate, the upper house of Parliament, consists of 72 members, with councilors from each department electing six senators for six-year terms.
+Half of them come up for election every three years, although 42 seats were at stake in 2008.
 Members of the 137-seat National Assembly, the lower house, are directly elected for five-year terms.
-Most of the over 200 registered political parties are personality driven and ethnically based.
+Most of the over 100 registered political parties are personality driven and ethnically based.
 The ruling RMP coalition faces a weak and fragmented opposition.